raspbian-addons/raspbian-addons/README.md

 # ***Installation/Uninstallation:***

+Many mirrors of the repository are now available.
+Thanks to [**hmsjy2017**](https://github.com/hmsjy2017), the install script will ask you which mirror you would like to use.

 To install the repository, make sure you have an Internet connection.
 Install Python with `sudo apt install python3`, then run this command:

 ```bash